imanehadi/PRODIGY_CS_04/README.md

 python3 key_event_logger.py

-"Type in the Tkinter window — all pressed keys will be logged."
+(Type in the Tkinter window — all pressed keys will be logged.)

-"Press ESC to stop the logger and exit the program."
+(Press ESC to stop the logger and exit the program.)